Swabhan/RabbitHole/documentation.md

 panel.html - Shows the current information of our currently built rabbit hole guideSearch.html - Shows number of recommended searches for our user based on given prompt: "Help me research..."

+panel.js - Works closely with active service workers to recieve latest data to display

+## The Rabbit Hole